John Eaton (politician): Legacy

 Contemporary William Joseph Snelling, in his 1831 biography of Jackson, strongly criticizes Eaton.
 Of Eaton's Jackson biography, he writes, "it is hard to say which is more disgraced, the hero [Jackson] or the historian.
 The book contains scarcely a period of good English, but makes amends by abundance of fulsome adulation, by the omission of many disgraceful acts and the palliation of others."
 By 1831, Snelling says, he had become "the laughing-stock of the nation."
 Historian Benjamin Perley Poore called Eaton's biography "the recognized textbook for Democratic editors and stump speakers, and although entirely unreliable, it has formed the basis for the lives of General Jackson since published."
 Remini says that "the entire Eaton affair might be termed infamous.
 It ruined reputations and terminated friendships.
 And it was all so needless."

 In spite of this, an obituary published in Washington's Daily National Intelligencer spoke favorably of Eaton.
 It noted that after his death Chief Justice Roger B. Taney, a Jackson appointee, had adjourned a session of the Supreme Court early in order that those present could attend the funeral.

-Eaton's biography of Jackson has remained an important source for historians, particularly with regard to Jackson's military career.
+Eaton's biography of Jackson has remained an important source for historians, particularly with regard to Jackson's military service.
 An edition of the work, edited by Frank Lawrence Owsley Jr., was published in 1974.
 Owsley's edition includes the original work, published in 1817, with later changes noted in the appendices.
 He says in the introduction that the original book is "by far the superior historical account," on account of the later editions being published for partisan purposes as campaign literature.
 According to Owsley, the later editions excised anything that could be seen as critical of Jackson, anything that gave credit to others over or with him, and any criticism of people that was seen as politically damaging, while adding praise for Jackson.
 Owsley attributes many of the unfavorable reviews of Eaton's work to people using the later editions and not realizing the extent to which they were revised from the original.
+He emphasizes the original text as an extremely valuable source for Jackson's military career.

 Eaton County, Michigan, is named in Eaton's honor.